Integrable scalar cosmologies with matter and curvature: Adding matter and curvature to the integrable models of Fr e, Sa gnot ti and Sorin

-In the case of no matter and zero curvature, the Lagrangian obtained via these prescriptions is of the special triangular kind \eqref{triax}. \parn Let us now apply the same prescriptions \eqref{gau2} \eqref{coor2} in our framework with matter and curvature, and search for additional triangular cases.
+In the case of no matter and zero curvature, the Lagrangian obtained via these prescriptions has the harmonic triangular form \eqref{triax}. \parn Let us now apply the same prescriptions \eqref{gau2} \eqref{coor2} in our framework with matter and curvature, and search for additional triangular cases.
 The Lagrangian \eqref{eL} and the energy \eqref{efun} become, respectively,